Fusionmedstaff

 How do I apply for a compact state nursing license?

-So, we’ve sold you on getting a compact state nursing license?
-Lucky for you, applying for a compact nursing license is simple.
+So, we’ve sold you on getting a license for compact nursing states?
+Lucky for you, to apply for a multistate license is simple.
 However, it does require you to do some preparation in advance.
 Here are the steps you need to take to apply for a compact state nursing license through your state board of nursing (BON).

 1. Research the requirements

 Before you apply for a compact state nursing license, make sure you understand the necessary requirements.
-All RNs, LPNs, and LVNs who live in a compact state and meet the uniform licensure requirements, or ULRs, are eligible for a multistate license.
-These are the 11 URLs that determine compact license eligibility:
+All registered nurses, licensed practical nurses, and LVNs whose primary state of residence is in a compact state and meet the uniform licensure requirements, or ULRs, are eligible for a multistate license.
+These are the 11 ULRs that determine compact license eligibility:

-✅ You must meet the requirements for licensure in your state of residency
+✅ You must meet the requirements for licensure in the state of your primary residence

-✅ You must be a graduate of a board-approved education program or an international educational program that was approved and verified by an authorized agency
+✅ You must be a graduate of a board-approved education program or an international educational program that was approved and verified by an independent credentials review agency

-✅ You must pass an English proficiency exam if English isn’t your native language or if you’ve graduated from an international nursing program
+✅ You must pass an English proficiency exam from an authorized accrediting body if an individual's native language is not English or if you’ve graduated from an international education program in nursing

 ✅ You must pass the National Council Licensure Exam for RNs (NCLEX-RN) or PNs (NCLEX-PN)

-✅ You must have an active nursing license
+✅ You must have an active, unencumbered license as a nurse

 ✅ You must submit state and federal fingerprint-based criminal background checks